My.EOU Portal Current Students Faculty/Staff

 If you have or know someone who has experienced an incident but you are not sure about it – connect with someone that can help.

-If you or anyone else is in immediate danger, call 911 or Eastern Oregon University (EOU) Campus Security at 541-962-3911.
+If you or anyone else is in immediate danger, call 911 or Eastern Oregon University (EOU) Campus Security at 541.962.3911.

-If you have experienced sexual assault, sexual harassment, dating or relationship violence, stalking, or sexual exploitation, the university is committed to getting you the help and support you deserve.
-No matter what the situation is, you are not to blame.
+If you have experienced sexual assault, sexual harassment, dating or relationship violence, stalking, or sexual exploitation, the University is committed to getting you the help and support you deserve.
+No matter the situation, you are not to blame.

 If you have been physically, emotionally, or sexually assaulted, immediate medical care can be helpful for treating or preventing illness and/or injury.
 It is also an important way to preserve evidence to prove criminal physical or sexual assault or to obtain assistance in applying for a protection order with the local Police Department.

 Contacts for medical help

 The University provides a variety of resources within the community to support those who have been affected by physical, emotional, sexual or gender-based harassment or misconduct.
 Assistance can include counseling and emotional support as well as assistance in living, transportation and/or working situations.

 We believe it is the right of the victim of interpersonal violence to decide if they wish to report an incident, and how much information they wish to share about the incident.

 Choose one or more of the following options: